getodk/docs/src/form-logic.rst

   Support for :ref:`dynamic defaults <dynamic-defaults>` was added in Collect v1.24.0.
 Form conversion requires XLSForm Online ≥ v2.0.0 or pyxform ≥ v1.0.0.
 Using older versions will have unpredictable results.

 If you put an expression in the :th:`default` column for a question, that expression will be evaluated once when a record is first created from a form definition.
 This allows you to use values from outside the form like the current date or the :ref:`server username <metadata>`.
-Dynamic defaults can't be used to set the default value of one field to the value of another field in the form.
-Learn about alternatives in :ref:`the tip below <defaults-from-form-data>`.
+Simple dynamic defaults as described in this section are evaluated once on record creation.
+See below for using :ref:`dynamic defaults in repeats <dynamic-defaults-repeats>` or setting the :ref:`default value of one field to the value of another field in the form <defaults-from-form-data>`.

 .. rubric:: XLSForm to set the current date as default